 Bixby: What devices is it built into?

 Here's the thing.
-Bixby is still pretty new and also clearly being positioned as a high end feature so the voice assistant is officially built into recent Samsung smartphones including: the Samsung Galaxy S8, the Samsung Galaxy S8+, the Samsung Galaxy S8 Active and the Samsung Galaxy Note 8.
+Bixby is still pretty new and also clearly being positioned as a high-end feature, so the voice assistant is officially built into recent Samsung smartphones including the Samsung Galaxy S10, S9, Note 9 and a few of the earlier models.
 These phones all have a dedicated Bixby button below the volume buttons on the left edge, although in the S10 this button can actually be remapped (good news for the Bixby naysayers), and Samsung says it's bringing the ability to older phones too.

 Read next: Living with Samsung's The Frame TV

 Bixby is also built into Samsung's smart TVs, including its full 2019 smart TV lineup.
 These TVs also include remotes that have built-in mics and access to Samsung's SmartThings smart home hub on the big screen.

 There is also â oddly enough â the Samsung's Family Hub 2.0 smart fridge.
 Things aren't going to end there though.
 Samsung is hoping to make all its devices smart and connected by 2019, which means a whole lot more devices with Bixby running on them.

 And of course, Bixby will live on the Galaxy Home smart speaker when it arrives this year.
 We don't have too many details on how Bixby will live on this smart speaker just yet, but Samsung talked a lot about the smart home in regards to Bixby, so commanding its SmartThings platform seems to be a safe bet.
 It'll be interesting to see whether Bixby on the Galaxy Home will maintain the level of control over devices that Bixby has on Galaxy smartphones.